Package 'gasplit'

 Description

 Suppose your data each come from one or the other of two categories (say, Eastern or Western Atlantic).
-You don't know for sure which one, but you do have a "measurement" for each one (say, a log-likelihood ratio) which tends to be high for one category and low for the other, with an a-priori-known distribution for each category (say, based on other samples of known category).
+You don't know for sure which one, but you do have a "measurement" for each one (e.g. some kind of log-likelihood ratio, but it could be anything) which tends to be high for one category and low for the other, with an a-priori-known distribution for each category (say, based on other samples of known category).

-Now you want to estimate the proportion of category-1 data in your data, but stratified according to covariates of the data (say, year and location)— and/or simply dependent on individual covariates, (say, size).
+Now you want to estimate the proportion of category-1 samples in your data, but stratified according to covariates of each sample (say, year and location)— and/or simply dependent on individual covariates, (say, size).
 Ideally, you'd like to be able to specify a flexible model formula just as you might in a GLM or GAM.
 Well, now you can!
 For example:

 d1= known_distro_of_measurement_for_category_1,